September 7, 2012 | 11

 Ultimately, I did line up a postdoctoral position, though I didn’t end up taking it because I had my epiphany about needing to become a philosopher.
 When I was hunting for postdocs, though, I knew that there was still no guarantee of a tenure track job, or a gig at a national lab, or a job in industry at the end of the postdoc.
 I knew plenty of postdocs who were still struggling to find a permanent job.
 Even before my philosophy epiphany, I was thinking through other jobs I was probably qualified to do that I wouldn’t hate — because I kind of assumed it would be hard, and that the economy wouldn’t feel like it owed me anything, and that I might be lucky, but I also might not be.
 Seeing lots of really good people have really bad luck on the job market can do that to a person.

 My individual take on the situation had everything to do with keeping me from losing it.
-It’s healthy to be able to recognize that bad luck is to the same as the universe (or even your chosen professional community) rendering the judgment that you suck.
+It’s healthy to be able to recognize that bad luck is not the same as the universe (or even your chosen professional community) rendering the judgment that you suck.
 It’s healthy to be able to weather the bad luck rather than be crushed by it.

 But, it’s probably also healthy to recognize when there may be systemic forces making it a lot harder than it needs to be to join a professional community for the long haul.